+Message from Our Chief Executive Officer

+About This Report

+Environmental

+Air Quality, Greenhouse Gas Emissions Reduction and Energy Efficiency Environmental Management Water and Ecological Impacts Waste and Chemicals Management

+Social

+Health, Safety and Incident Risk Management

+Diversity and Inclusion

+Talent Recruitment, Retention and

+Development

+Human Rights

+Community and Stakeholder Engagement

+Governance

+Governance and Oversight Climate-Related Risks and Opportunities Risk Management Ethics

+Reporting Frameworks Indices

+Sustainability Accounting Standards Board (SASB) Index Task Force on Climate-Related Financial Disclosures (TCFD) Index

+Disclaimer

 INCIDENT REVIEW AND COMPREHENSIVE INCIDENT MANAGEMENT SYSTEM (IMS)

 In our contract drilling and pressure pumping businesses, our policies require that any incident, including any near hit, is reported to the manager on location and recorded and tracked into our Incident Management System (IMS).
 The incident is then reviewed and classified based on its actual and potential severity.

 The purpose of the IMS program is to establish the requirements for how work-related incidents and near hits are reported, investigated, corrected, recorded and communicated.
 The IMS program also helps enable assignment of corrective actions, as well as identifying opportunities for communication of lessons learned.

+IMS PROGRAM ENABLES CORRECTIVE ACTION

 CLOUD-BASED MANAGEMENT AND FEEDBACK SYSTEM

 We expect our employees to actively participate in crafting our processes and procedures, and we encourage everyone to approach their supervisor with suggestions for improvement and, in our contract drilling business, to use our readily-available computer-based feedback system.
 Our cloud-based Management System houses the policies, procedures and standards that define the Company's expectations concerning safety and operational processes.
 The Management System also includes technical standards, forms, inspections, audits and other supporting documentation for daily operations.

 Our contract drilling employees have the opportunity to take ownership of Patterson-UTI policies and procedures by providing direct feedback and/or suggestions using our Policy Improvement Request (PIR) system.
 If there is a need for clarification or the expansion of existing processes, employees can submit their requests.
-Since this program started, we have received over 800 Policy Improvement Requests, averaging approximately 100 per year.
+During 2021, we received approximately 60 Policy Improvement Requests; each one was reviewed and addressed as needed.

+Message from Our Chief Executive Officer

+About This Report

+Environmental

+Air Quality, Greenhouse Gas Emissions Reduction and Energy Efficiency Environmental Management Water and Ecological Impacts Waste and Chemicals Management

+Social

+Health, Safety and Incident Risk Management

+Diversity and Inclusion

+Talent Recruitment, Retention and

+Development

+Human Rights

+Community and Stakeholder Engagement

+Governance

+Governance and Oversight Climate-Related Risks and Opportunities Risk Management Ethics

+Reporting Frameworks Indices

+Sustainability Accounting Standards Board (SASB) Index Task Force on Climate-Related Financial Disclosures (TCFD) Index

+Disclaimer